-According to a 2020 study conducted by Campaign Research Inc. on behalf of Home Care Ontario, virtually all Ontario seniors (91%) hoped to stay in their own home or apartment as long as possible, and 95% believed being in their own home with the support of home care is the safest environment for them to live during a pandemic.
+According to a 2020 study conducted by Campaign Research Inc. on behalf of Home Care Ontario, virtually all Ontario seniors (91%) hoped to stay in their own home or apartment as long as possible, and 95% believed being in their own home (with the support of home care) is the safest environment for them to live during a pandemic.

 Many homeowners are financially comfortable enough that they don’t need to downsize to fund their retirement.
 Many would rather renovate and retrofit (think stair gliders) and hire private help when the time comes.

-A recent real estate report says Canada’s record-low supply of real estate is being compounded by an emerging trend: Boomers who won’t let go of their homes.The trend was also noted in a study by Royal LePage recently that found a majority of Boomer homeowners would prefer to renovate their current property over moving.
-The study also found 75 per cent of Boomers own their own home, and 17 per cent more than one property.
+A recent real estate report says Canada’s record-low supply of real estate is being compounded by an emerging trend: Boomers who won’t let go of their homes.
+This trend was also noted in a study by Royal LePage, which that found a majority of Boomer homeowners would prefer to renovate their current property over moving.
+The study also found 75% of Boomers own their own home, and 17% own more than one property.

 So, what does this mean for the real estate market?

 If Boomers and older adults are not moving out of their family homes, what does this mean for Millennials who are growing their families and need more space?
-This trend is creating a bottleneck in supply and sadly the finger is pointed at those 65 and older.
+This trend is creating a bottleneck in supply, and sadly the finger is pointed at those 65 and older.

-Yet another factor cited in the trend forBoomers to stay in their homes has been the rise in reverse mortgages.
+Yet another factor cited in the trend for Boomers to stay in their homes has been the rise in reverse mortgages.
 Canadians aged 55 and over can draw on a portion of their home equity to boost their liquid income, while staying in their homes.
 In 2020, Canada’s reverse mortgage debt passed the $4.4-billion mark, up 12.5% over the previous year.

 After years of putting in time and building a career, one should sit back and enjoy the results.
 However, seniors retiring today have more on their plates than they probably anticipated.
 Many enjoying working well into their late 70s and beyond, yet some have opted to seize the day and retire early.

-Prior to the Covid-19 pandemic, the traditional route for many Boomers was to sell their family home and downsize to a condominium or smaller home in the city, the suburbs, quaint towns, or, if necessary, retirement homes.
+Prior to the COVID-19 pandemic, the traditional route for many Boomers was to sell their family home and downsize to a condominium or smaller home in the city, the suburbs, quaint towns, or, if necessary, retirement homes.

-As the pandemic wains and confidence resumes, Boomers will be on the move again.
+As the pandemic wanes and confidence resumes, Boomers will be on the move again.
 This will clear the current bottleneck so that Millennials will be able to buy their dream home with a garden for their growing families.